Gerriy/EDB-Data-Scrapping/README.md

 1. School duplication (due to duplicated records in source html as some school may have multiple campus sites)

 **Planned Function:**
-1. Recursive scrapping of 18 districts school list from the root site
+1. Recursive scrapping of 18 districts school list from the root site (DONE)
-2. Filtering by School Type (exclusion of kindergarten, primary schools etc.)
+2. Filtering by School Type (exclusion of kindergarten, primary schools etc.) (DONE)